Canon M100 versus Canon M3

 |Nikon D3400 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.8||13.9||1192||86|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the M100 provides a higher frame rate than the M3.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the M100 provides a higher frame rate than the M3.
 It can shoot video footage at 1080/60p, while the M3 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The M100 and the M3 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The adjacent table lists some of the other core features of the Canon M100 and Canon M3 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Canon M100 and Canon M3 in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon M100 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||6.1||5||no|